api-platform/docs/client-generator/react.md

 supporting Hydra.

 If you use API Platform, jump to the next section!
-Alternatively, you can generate a skeleton and install the generator using [npx](https://www.npmjs.com/package/npx).
+Alternatively, you can generate a skeleton and install the generator by yourself.
 To use this generator you need [Node.js](https://nodejs.org/) and [Yarn](https://yarnpkg.com/) (or [npm](https://www.npmjs.com/)) installed.

 Bootstrap a React application:

-    $ npx create-react-app client
+    $ yarn dlx create-react-app client
     $ cd client

 Install the required dependencies: